Arab Chileans: CorpGroup Banking (CGB)

 In 1986, a group of businessmen who called themselves the Ten Mosques, acquired Banco Osorio y La Unión, conscious that the textile industry was in decline.
 They were Carlos Abumohor, Espir Aguad, Alejandro Kauak, Munir Khamis, Selum Jorge Fernando Abuhadba, Odde Rishmague with Salomón and Domingo Díaz and Álvaro Saieh with Juan Rafael Gutiérrez (the only non-Arab).
 They formed Arab Investment, a financial firm where the individual contribution was U.S. $1 million.
 Saieh was the manager.
-His holding, which came to be known as CorpGroup, reached a peak in the period 2010-2013, year in which CGB issued a ten-year US$ 500 million dollar bond.
+His holding, which came to be known as CorpGroup, reached a peak in the period 2010–2013, year in which CGB issued a ten-year US$500 million bond.
 By 2021 the group faced serious challenges and Saieh filed for bankruptcy.

 The rise of the group began in 1988 when Banco Osorio y La Union took over Banco del Trabajo, making it the third largest bank in Chile.
 In the early 1990s the "Ten Mosques" formed subgroups to start new businesses.
 First was the purchase of AFP Provida, in 1993.
 This group later purchased Interbanc in Peru.
 In 1995 was the holding Inversiones Financieras SA (Infisa) created, where Saieh kept 51% of the property.
 In 1997, seeking to give a new image and profile, the Concepción was renamed Infisa Corpbanca and became the holding Corpgroup.

 CorpGroup and the business ventures of the Ten Mosques in finance, real estate, pension funds, insurance, retail and sports were major forces in the Chilean economy around the turn of the 21st century.